June 18, 1941: Louis vs Conn I

 But Louis rose to the challenge.
 He continued with his body attack, showing great resolve, not to mention firm belief in Sam Langford’s old axiom — “Kill the body and the head will die” — and put tremendous pressure on his courageous, though significantly smaller, adversary.
 Again and again the crowd was brought to its feet as the two champions engaged in one prolonged exchange after another.

 Conn came back in the eleventh, using his excellent footwork to avoid Louis’ strongest punches and find angles for his own.
 And then came the twelfth, perhaps the most unforgettable of the fight.
 To everyone’s unbelieving eyes, there was Louis awkwardly back-pedaling after absorbing a vicious left hook.
-The crowd came to its feet again and the stands of the Polo Grounds trembled as the hunted became the hunter.
+The crowd came to its feet again and the stands of the Polo Grounds trembled and shook as the hunted became the hunter.
 For the first time in his reign as champion, Louis was in full retreat, dazed and staggering, and no one was more grateful than “The Brown Bomber” when the bell finally rang.

 If world title fights in 1941 had been twelve rounds instead of fifteen, Billy Conn would have scored a tremendous upset by taking a close decision and winning the heavyweight championship of the world.
 All knew the fight now belonged to Conn.
 Not only was he ahead on points, but he was dictating the terms and had badly shaken Louis in the round just ended.
 All he had to do was box smartly and the title was his.
 But there were three rounds to go and Conn was about to make his first, and last, serious error in ring strategy that night as the bell rang and the huge crowd roared in anticipation.